 You may have difficulty controlling urination, but it does not affect many women.

-The process of giving birth expands your pelvic area that may stretch some of the muscles around to their limits.
+The process of giving birth expands your pelvic area which may stretch some of the muscles around to their limits.

-It may also damage the bladder nerves that communicate to the brain when to urinate.
+It may also damage the bladder nerves that communicate with the brain when to urinate.